 I won’t spoil things by discussing those themes.
-But I will say, I enjoyed how the director chose to enhance them through non-linear storytelling, where we see certain events replayed at different times, from new perspectives.
+But I will say that I enjoyed how the director chose to enhance them through non-linear storytelling, where we see certain events replayed at different times, from new perspectives.

-The basic plot is that the good guys, or blokes in this case, are surrounded and nearing possible annihilation, which a history book will show was avoided by most of them.
-However, those living and dying through it could not know what lay in store from one moment to the next.
+The basic plot is that the good guys, or good blokes in this case, are surrounded and nearing annihilation, which a history book will show was avoided by most of them.
+However, those living and dying through the events could not know what lay in store from one moment to the next.
 Hence the drama.

-But their altruism, focused on getting as many of their besieged countrymen home as possible, is offset by the main characters, all members of the common soldiery dedicated to getting themselves home by any means necessary.
+These characters are focused on getting as many of their besieged countrymen home as possible.
+But their lofty altruism is offset by the selfishness of the main characters, all members of the common soldiery who are seemingly dedicated to getting themselves home by any means necessary.
 That is, until various nameless blokes start to risk their lives for the stranger next to them.

 For all the dire circumstances, there is some nicely underplayed comic relief.
-I had to chuckle at the affectionate display of inherent Britishness sprinkled across the film.
+I couldn’t help chuckling at the affectionate display of inherent Britishness sprinkled across the film.

 An old saying declares, “An Englishman standing alone is an orderly queue of one.”
-And our first glimpse of Nolan’s Dunkirk beach is seen through the eyes of just such an Englishman, as he looks out at queue upon queue of British warriors, all lined up and neatly waiting their turn for whatever fate lies ahead.
-And then he politely helps a stranger finish burying a dead body before he takes his place at the back the nearest queue.
+And our first glimpse of Nolan’s Dunkirk beach is seen through the eyes of just such an Englishman (Fionn Whitehead,) as he looks out at queue upon queue of British warriors, all lined up and neatly waiting their turn for whatever fate lies ahead.
+And then he politely helps a stranger finish burying a dead body in the sand before he takes his place at the back the nearest queue.

 Oh there I’ve gone and said one those themes.
 But it still isn’t the central one.

-Nolan’s movie does explain what happened at Dunkirk well enough, in an almost stage-worthy condensed form.
+Despite its artsy expressionism, Nolan’s movie does explain what happened at Dunkirk well enough.
+And it does so in an almost stage-worthy condensed form.

 The film opens with a decimated British infantry unit arriving at the beach of legend – in fact, they are down to one man – setting up how this movie was going to use as few actors, extras, boats, and period aircraft as possible to tell its story.

-For example, early on, a half dozen plucky French soldiers are seen standing their ground behind a fortified position, guarding the entrance to the seaside a few yards away.
-That is all that represents the 40,000 French soldiers miles inland at Lille, suffering genuine annihilation as they bravely held off the full might of seven Nazi divisions, so the British and other French forces could escape to England.
+For example, early on, some half-dozen plucky French soldiers are seen standing their ground behind a fortified position, guarding the entrance to the seaside a few yards away.
+That is all that represents the 40,000 French soldiers miles inland, suffering genuine annihilation as they bravely held off the full might of seven Nazi divisions at Lille, so the British and other French forces could escape to England.

-From that moment on, every person we encounter is a fictional character on a greatly reduced stage, standing for the great many that did what they did at Dunkirk, ultimately saving Western Civilization for at least another 75 years.
+From that moment forward, most every person we encounter is a fictional character on a greatly reduced stage, standing for the untold many who did what they did at Dunkirk, ultimately saving Western Civilization for at least another 75 years.

 That’s a time period that expired two years ago, by the way.

-Despite using the actual beach depicted in the film, along with some dozen historic vessels in the water that were there in 1940, the movie really isn’t about Dunkirk.
-All in all, it isn’t a war film.
+Despite using the actual beach where the film is set, along with several historic vessels that were there in 1940, the movie really isn’t about Dunkirk.
+All in all, it isn’t even a war film.
 It’s a disaster movie.

 Like The Poseidon Adventure and This is the End, Christopher Nolan’s Dunkirk is about how various people behave in a catastrophe.
 And that may say something about the prevailing subconscious concerns of what stands for Western Civilization these days.